Little Steps: Kansas Early Autism Program

 Applied Behavior Analysis (ABA) is the science of applying interventions based on principles of learning and motivation to promote socially significant behavior change and to demonstrate that the interventions are responsible for these behavior changes.
 Over the past 50 years, thousands of published studies have documented the effectiveness of ABA for increasing numerous skills and decreasing challenging behaviors.

 We focus on the individual child, taking into consideration their unique abilities, individual interests, and family's priorities to develop an individualized curriculum intervention plan.
-We provide a high student-to-teacher ratio allowing individual instruction for each child.
-Research shows that those children with developmental disabilities who receive early, individualized ABA intervention have a greater chance for future success.
+We provide a low student-to-teacher ratio allowing individual instruction for each child.
+Research shows that those children with intellectual and developmental disabilities who receive early, individualized ABA intervention have a greater chance for future success.

-- Early intervention is key to achieving best outcomes for children with developmental disabilities.
-It can have a profound effect on the quality of life and level of independence.
+- Early intervention is key to achieving best outcomes for children with intellectual and developmental disabilities.
+It can have a profound effect on the quality of life and level of independence

 - Social skills